Log in

 • An ID code that identifies the system used to produce the invoice.

-• Digital timestamp,
+• Digital timestamp.

 • If associated with a corrective invoice, a digital reference to it.